Searching ...

 Experience the allure of the “Deep South,” where Alabama awaits with its historical landmarks, dulcet accents, and gracious manners.
 The sweet sounds of jazz and soul music fill the air, reminding visitors of Alabama’s rich musical heritage.
 The state proudly commemorates the Civil Rights Movement with museums and monuments dotted across its landscape.
 History buffs and motorheads will find something to love about Barber Vintage Motorsports Museum.
 And you can look to the skies while on the ground at Alabama’s US Space & Rocket Center.
 No matter your interests, you’re sure to feel the pride of this vibrant state.

 Louisiana is a state with a lot of heart and an even larger appetite.
 The locals are known for their hospitality and kindness, often stepping in to help their neighbors in crisis.
-They’re also known for their “joie de vivre,” or love of life, which you can experience in the many festivals and celebrations.
+They’re also known for their “joie de vivre,” or love of life, which you can enjoy in the many festivals and celebrations.
 There’s always something to look forward to; if it’s not a weekend party, it’s the food.
 The Creole and Cajun cuisine is a must-try and will leave your taste buds wanting more.

 Choosing between Louisiana and Alabama